 Node Management

-Whether customers choose to operate on AWS, on-premises, or in multicloud environments and across accounts and Regions, AWS Systems Manager provides a centralized place to easily manage, diagnose, and remediate the SSM Agent, delivering comprehensive infrastructure visibility.
-While increasing operational efficiency and productivity regardless of where their nodes reside.
+Whether customers choose to operate on AWS, on-premises, or in multicloud environments and across accounts and Regions, AWS Systems Manager provides a centralized place to easily manage, diagnose, and remediate the SSM agent.
+Delivering comprehensive infrastructure visibility, while increasing operational efficiency and productivity regardless of where their nodes reside.

-AWS Systems Manager Agent
+Systems Manager unified console

 SSM Agent makes it possible for Systems Manager to update, manage, and configure these resources.
 The agent processes requests from the Systems Manager service in the AWS Cloud, and then runs them as specified in the request.
 SSM Agent then sends status and execution information back to the Systems Manager service.